Webster Avenue Bridge: History

+Original bridge, 1897–2025

-The bridge was constructed in order to allow for traffic to safely cross the Long Island Rail Road's Port Washington Branch, which was extended from Great Neck to Port Washington around the same time.
+The bridge was constructed in order to allow for traffic bound to and from Albert D'Oench's Sunset Hill estate – located on the east side of the tracks – to safely cross the Long Island Rail Road's Port Washington Branch, which was extended from Great Neck to Port Washington around the same time.
 The bridge was rehabilitated in 1953.

 By 1979, the bridge's structural integrity severely weakened from the several decades of constant use, which was a major concern for many locals – including then-North Hempstead Town Supervisor Michael J. Tully Jr. (who was, at one point, a Flower Hill resident himself).
 The bridge was in such poor shape that it was closed by the Town of North Hempstead for repairs on April 20, 1979, following a safety warning from a state inspector that "90 percent" of the bridge was severely deteriorated; the bridge previously had to have its maximum weight limit reduced by the Town of North Hempstead, due to the structural deficiencies.

 Tully requested that the bridge be repaired with federal aid as part of a government infrastructure program in 1979.
 This request for federal aid was denied – despite the fact that several other bridges on Long Island in similar shape were being rehabilitated with federal aid.

 The bridge received more repairs in December 2015, and received a weight limit of 3 tons and a height clearance of 8 feet, 6 inches (2.6 meters), due to the bridge's poor structural integrity and overall deterioration.
 Height barriers were placed on both ends of the bridge to prevent taller vehicles from traversing the bridge, and weight limit signs were posted on both ends; school buses were rerouted to bypass the bridge.

 Despite these repairs, the bridge's condition continues to deteriorate, much to the dismay of locals.
 As of 2019, the sidewalk is severely damaged after decades of being exposed to the elements, and the steel grate road deck is fractured in many places; welded steel plates are used to keep the roadway intact.
+In 2022, the bridge received a "poor" safety rating from New York, and was one of 11 on Long Island to be receive that rating that year.